vaginessa/dns-wiki/Error-codes.md

 Description
 -----------

-This page should explain some details about some error codes that AFWall+ may gave you.
+This page explains details about some error codes that AFWall+ may gave you during the normal or custom script usage.

 Error Codes
 -----------